mintplugins/mp-core/readme.txt

 * Took port number out of mp_core_get_current_url function.
 * Changed if theme update routine gets no response from server (if repo server down etc) , it now fails silently
 * Changed html_entities on metabox saves to esc_html
+* Added mp_core_fix_nbsp function to fix the black diamond question mark that shows up in tinymce fields

 = 1.0.0.3 = December 1, 2014
 * Added conditionally visible metafields - only shown if their parent has value X